 Well, because we are human, and letting go of the pain isn’t easy for any of us.

-But here’s some really good news: Whatever we throw at Him, He can and will handle, including our most intense emotions.
+But here’s some really good news: Whatever we throw at Him, He can handle, including our most intense emotions.

 Remember that Jesus (who is also known as the “Son of David,”) experienced the agony of betrayal on our behalf (Matthew 26:14-16).
-So, we can find great comfort in knowing that the One who sustains us also understands our pain.
+We can find great comfort in knowing that the One who sustains us also understands our pain.

 And the best news?